QuickBooks Desktop Alternatives in 2026: Migration Options After Support Ends

 - Service-based businesses without inventory needs

-- Organizations needing to eliminate software costs entirely
+- Organizations looking to reduce accounting software subscription costs

 - Businesses comfortable with limited integrations and basic features